FranciscoPark/SNU-BKMS2-2024F/README.md

 ## Contact
-If you have a question regarding to the course, please contact the teaching assistant email
+If you have a question regarding to the course, please contact the teaching assistant email in each session.